cfarkas/variants2genes/README.md

 Also install (not through conda):

 - ```SAMtools``` and ```bcftools```.
 To install it, see here: https://github.com/cfarkas/variants2genes/wiki#obtaining-and-installing-up-to-date-samtools-bcftools-and-htslib-latest-version115-march-24-2022
-- ```Varlociraptor``` (NOT through conda, please use Rust).
+- ```Varlociraptor``` (NOT through conda, please use Cargo).
 To install it, see here: https://varlociraptor.github.io/docs/installation/

 After these steps, a conda enviroment called variants2genes can be managed as follows:
 ```